DarthAkiraNihil/Konna/ROADMAP.md

   - [ ] Add getting interface implementation by type method
   - [ ] Manage to make up automatic dependency injection
   - [ ] Add system to configure dependencies from code
+  - [ ] Add automatic dependency injection in the Activator
 - [ ] Make everything concurrent and make the system work in different threads

 ### v.
 0.3.0 - The beginning of Entity